 Stellar is an easy-to-use application with a wider variety of features.
 It is a reliable and effective application, but its scans are significantly slower than EaseUS Data Recovery Wizard.
 It’s available on both Windows and Mac.

 R-Studio is an advanced tool suitable for data recovery professionals rather than the average user.
 It assumes a high level of technical knowledge and is available for both Windows and Mac.

 Recuva is an easy-to-use alternative for Windows users and was created by the developers of the popular CCleaner utility.
 The free version will meet many users’ needs, making it an excellent alternative for those wanting to recover more than 2 TB with a free tool.

 I recommend EaseUS Data Recovery Wizard to both Windows and Mac users who require an easy-to-use but effective data recovery tool.
 It offers an excellent chance of data recovery with a minimum of fuss.

-Quick scans rapidly located recently deleted files, and deep scans are potentially able to locate files that existed before the drive was formatted.
+Quick scans rapidly locate recently deleted files, and deep scans are potentially able to locate files that existed before the drive was formatted.
 Its deep scans are not the fastest in the industry but are comparable with many similar applications.

 EaseUS Data Recovery Wizard is one of the best data recovery tools I have used that is suitable for average users.
 If you’ve encountered data loss, don’t hesitate to download the trial version and run it to confirm that it can locate your files.